 If you’ve ever been to France, you’ve undoubtedly been asked if you’d like an “apéritif” when out to dinner at a restaurant.
 In this case, the waiter is asking if you’d like a drink before dinner — maybe a Martini or Kir.
 But the apéro I LOVE is the kind with snacks.
 It might look like a few bowls of little munchies like cheese balls and pretzels at a friend’s casual soirée, a bowl of peanuts at a restaurant bar to something more fancy at a formal meal — complete with a drink.

-Apéro is a little snack and drink before the meal and is pretty much obligatory.
+Apéro is a little snack and drink before the meal and is pretty much obligatory when it comes to French habits.
 The French aren’t big snackers but apéro is different.
 It’s almost like a warmup to the main meal and something I enjoy.
 Snacks and alcohol always equal a good time in my book, so the more apéro, the better!

 That obligatory baguette